A1(M) Bowburn crash: Durham Police hope killer driver will be a warning

 He said: "This is the perfect example of a normal guy with a normal job going out to work that day, who didn't intend to kill three people and he's made that devastating decision."

-Mr Salter said people should simply not touch their phones while driving with the law having been tightened up recently.
+Insp Salter said people should simply not touch their phones while driving with the law having been tightened up recently.

 "We want to see a stigma that comes with drink-driving also associated with the use of a mobile telephone," he said.

-Ms Horner said it was "frustrating" people were still using phones while driving despite warnings but hoped they would learn from the "hard-hitting" documentary.
+Det Con Horner said it was "frustrating" people were still using phones while driving despite warnings but hoped they would learn from the "hard-hitting" documentary.

 "I don't think there is anybody at that scene who won't forget that day but I just hope something good can come out of something so traumatic," she said.